python/cpython/Doc/library/multiprocessing.rst

    The usual :exc:`Queue.Empty` and :exc:`Queue.Full` exceptions from the standard library's :mod:`Queue` module are raised to signal timeouts.

-   :class:`Queue` implements all the methods of :class:`Queue.Queue` except for :meth:`~Queue.Queue.task_done` and :meth:`~Queue.Queue.join`.
+   :class:`~multiprocessing.Queue` implements all the methods of :class:`Queue.Queue` except for :meth:`~Queue.Queue.task_done` and :meth:`~Queue.Queue.join`.

    .. method:: qsize()